heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/02-code-examples/udp/README.md

 # Java UDP programming

-This repository contains several examples of UDP emitters/receivers and clients/servers applications.
+this directory contains several examples of UDP emitters/receivers and clients/servers applications.

 We recommend you to try each example and understand how it works.